mintel/lpipe/README.md

     )
 ```

-This lambda could now be triggered by an SQS queue with the following message.
+This lambda could now be triggered with.

 ```python
 {